euantorano/serial.nim/README.md

 ## Installation

-`postgres` can be installed using Nimble:
+`serial` can be installed using Nimble:

 ```
 nimble install serial